 - Long Partition: All jobs submitted to the default partition with a requested wall-clock time of greater than 24 hours that are limited to only one node are automatically transferred to the long queue.
 The long queue is limited to one running job per user at a time, with a requested wall-clock time limit of up to 336 hours.

 The Linux cluster is a shared computing resource.
 Jobs with a long wait or sleep loop jobs are not allowed on the cluster, as this wastes valuable computing time that could be used by other researchers.
 Any jobs with a long wait or that contain a sleep loop may be terminated without advance notice.
 Additionally, any processes that may create performance or load issues on the head node or interfere with other users’ jobs may be terminated.
 This includes compute jobs running on the compute nodes.

 There are limits to the number of jobs that can be submitted and executed to a queue.
 These are detailed under the queue section on the Node Allocation page.

 Use temporary disk to run your programs instead of your home directory or project space.
 This will increase performance, depending on how large your data set is.
 Any job that causes heavy load on our NFS server will be terminated without advance notice.

 The temporary disk space policies for the Linux cluster may be found on the Temporary Disk Space page.

-All emails regarding HPCC questions, concerns, and maintenance requests should be sent directly to firstname.lastname@example.org.
-HPCC staff members are not responsible for slow responses to emails addressed to individual staff members.
+All emails regarding HPC questions, concerns, and maintenance requests should be sent directly to firstname.lastname@example.org.
+HPC staff members are not responsible for slow responses to emails addressed to individual staff members.

-If it has been determined that you have violated any of the HPCC resource policies, or any other USC computing policies, your account(s) will be deactivated immediately.
-Your account will not be reactivated until HPCC management receives a formal request from the primary investigator of your project.
+If it has been determined that you have violated any of the HPC resource policies, or any other USC computing policies, your account(s) will be deactivated immediately.
+Your account will not be reactivated until HPC management receives a formal request from the primary investigator of your project.